andresrubianoch10/PostApi/README.md

 - Three Ten Abp: [version:'1.1.0'](https://github.com/JakeWharton/ThreeTenABP): This library places the timezone information as a standard Android asset and provides a custom loader for parsing it efficiently.

+## Testing
+The testing is pending to accomplish on this project.

 ## References

 - ViewModel https://developer.android.com/topic/libraries/architecture/viewmodel